yiisoft/yii2/docs/guide/events.md

 Attaching event handlers
 ------------------------

 One or multiple PHP callbacks, called *event handlers*, can be attached to an event.
-When an event is raised, the event handlers will be invoked automatically in the order they were attached.
+When the event occurs, the event handlers will be invoked automatically in the order in which they were attached.

-There are two main methods of attaching event handlers.
-It can be done either via code or via application config.
+There are two main ways to attaching event handlers.
+You can do so either via inline code or via the application configuration.

-> Tip: In order to get up to date list of framework and extension events search code for `->trigger`.
+> Tip: In order to get an up-to-date list of framework and extension events, search the framework code for `->trigger`.

 ### Attaching event handlers via code

-You can assign event handlers using `on` method of the component instance.
-The method's first argument is the name of the event to watch for; the second is the handler to be called when that event occurs:
+You can assign event handlers witin your code using the `on` method of a component object.
+The method's first argument is the name of the event to watch for; the second is the handler (i.e., function) to be called when that event occurs:

 ```php
 $component->on($eventName, $handler);
 ```

 The handler must be a valid PHP callback.
-This could be represented as:
+This could be represented as any of the following:

-- The name of a global function.
+- The name of a global function
-- An array consisting of a model name and method name.
+- An array consisting of a model name and method name
-- An array consisting of an object and a method name.
+- An array consisting of an object and a method name
-- An anonymous function.
+- An anonymous function

 ```php
 // Global function: